 Exhibit Number Description of Document 1.1 Form of Underwriting Agreement.
 3.1 Amended and Restated Certificate of Incorporation of GitLab Inc. as amended and currently in effect.
 3.2 Form of Restated Certificate of Incorporation of GitLab Inc., to be in effect upon completion of this offering.
 3.3 Restated Bylaws of GitLab Inc., as currently in effect.
 3.4 Form of Restated Bylaws of GitLab Inc., to be in effect upon completion of this offering.
 4.1 Form of Class A Common Stock certificate of GitLab Inc. 4.2 Amended and Restated Investors' Rights Agreement among GitLab Inc. and certain holders of its capital stock, dated September 10, 2019.
 4.3 Form of Class B Common Stock Warrant 5.1 Opinion of Fenwick & West LLP.
 10.1 Form of Indemnification Agreement between GitLab Inc. and each of its directors and executive officers.
 10.2 GitLab Inc. 2015 Equity Incentive Plan and related form agreements.
 10.3 GitLab Inc. 2021 Equity Incentive Plan and related form agreements.
-10.4 Form of Offer Letter between GitLab Inc. and each of its named executive officers.
-10.5 GitLab Inc. Change in Control Policy 21.1 List of Subsidiaries of GitLab Inc. 23.1 Consent of KPMG LLP, independent registered public accounting firm.
+10.4 GItLab Inc. 2021 Employee Stock Purchase Plan 10.5 Form of Offer Letter between GitLab Inc. and each of its named executive officers.
+21.1 List of Subsidiaries of GitLab Inc. 23.1 Consent of KPMG LLP, independent registered public accounting firm.
 23.2 Consent of Fenwick & West LLP (included in Exhibit 5.1).
-24.1 Power of Attorney (included in the signature page to this Registration Statement on Form S-1).
+24.1 Power of Attorney.
 99.1 Consent of Forrester Research, Inc.